appium/java-client/docs/Installing-the-project.md

 }
 ```

-If it is necessary to change the version of Selenium then you can configure build.gradle like the sample below:
+If it is necessary to change the version of seleniumone then you can configure build.gradle like the sample below:

 ```
 repositories {